Family Law · High-Asset Divorce

 High-Asset Divorce in Pennsylvania

-Pennsylvania’s equitable distribution statute under 23 Pa.C.S. § 3502 gives courts broad discretion to divide marital property based on fairness factors, not equal division.
-In a high-asset case, that discretion operates against a financial picture that is rarely transparent, frequently contested, and almost always shaped by how the assets are characterized, valued, and presented.
-The attorney who defines those numbers first, and defines them correctly, controls the frame before the first court date.
+Pennsylvania’s equitable distribution statute under 23 Pa.C.S. § 3502 gives courts broad discretion to divide marital property based on fairness, not equal division.
+In high-asset cases, that discretion operates against a financial picture that is rarely transparent and often contested.

 Lebovitz & Lebovitz, P.A. represents clients in high-asset divorce matters throughout Allegheny County and Western Pennsylvania.
 Stephen Lebovitz brings a Wharton economics background and more than 35 years of Pittsburgh family law experience to cases where the financial structure of the marriage is as important as the legal arguments.